Ka'Kabish Archaeological Research Project

 Bats at Lamanai and Ka'Kabish

-University of Western Ontario
+Dr. Brock Fenton - University of Western Ontario

-Since about 1998 I have been making regular trips to Lamanai (and more recently Ka’Kabish) to learn more about the bats that occur there.
-As of May 2012, we have caught or recorded 43 species of bats in these areas.
+Since about 1998, I have been making regular trips to Lamanai (and more recently Ka’Kabish) to learn more about the bats that occur there.
+As of May 2012, we caught or recorded 43 species of bats in these areas.
 By catching bats in mist nets or harp traps or by recording their echolocation calls, we have been able to assemble a picture of the bat fauna.
 But each year we find two or three species that we had not seen before.
 Based on recorded echolocation calls, one species of free-tailed bat (family Molossidae - in the genus Eumops) is a regular visitor, but we have yet to catch it.

 My first trips to Lamanai were with some students and colleagues and we typically went with specific goals in mind, documenting what bats occur in the area, and use radio tags to follow them to their roosts.
 We also have recorded echolocation calls to assemble a library of which species says what.
 Several papers have emerged form this work (see below).